OpenTechLab/BioCortexAI/README.md

 Project highlights:
 Written in PyTorch, modular and ready for research Easily customizable emotion/memory layer
+This modulation layer is designed to be architecture-agnostic within the transformer paradigm, allowing for an 'emotional upgrade' of existing transformer-based Large Language Models (LLMs).
 For use in affective computing, adaptive agents, consciousness research, and more

 Stay tuned for the first release.
 Contributions, research collaborations, and feedback are welcome!